 Some jewelry is made of lead and can pose a danger to children if they put the jewelry in their mouths.
 Lead is not absorbed through the skin.
 Teach children to keep jewelry out of their mouths, or do not allow children to have lead jewelry.
 Learn more from the Centers of Disease Control and Prevention (CDC).

 - Lead at work:

 Adults who work in industries that use lead (battery manufacturing, pipe fitting, firing ranges, demolition, glass production, smelting operations, etc.) should be careful not to bring lead home with them.
 Shower and change clothes and shoes at work.
 Do not contaminate your car.

 Imported glazed pottery and leaded crystal may also be sources of lead.
 Minimize the use of these products.

 - Drinking water:

 Drinking water may have lead in it, though permitted levels in municipal sources are carefully regulated.
 The largest source of lead in drinking water occurs through leaching from lead-containing pipes, faucets, and solder, which can be found in plumbing of older buildings.
 If you have older pipes in your home, be sure to run the water for 60 seconds every morning before using it.
 Do not use hot tap water for drinking purposes.
-Learn more about drinking water from the EPA or visit the Seattle Public Utilities website
+Learn more about drinking water from the EPA.

 Vinyl mini-blinds imported from China, Indonesia, Taiwan and Mexico before 1997 contained lead, which was used to make them less brittle.
 Lead dust forms on the blinds, particularly when the blinds are exposed to sun and heat.
 According to the U.S. Consumer Product Safety Commission, different blinds contained different amounts of lead.
 While the blinds are no longer imported into the United States, older blinds containing lead may still be in use or available for purchase in thrift shops.
 Learn more about this topic.